jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment_no_wsl.rst

   I have to install `pytest-watch`_ in the `virtual environment`_ to use it in the `virtual environment`_

 --------------------------------------------------------------------------------------------
-how to see what packages are installed in a virtual environment
+how to see what packages are installed in a virtual environment on Windows without WSL
 --------------------------------------------------------------------------------------------

 I use the `Python package manager (pip)`_ to see what `Python packages`_ are installed in the `virtual environment`_ I just made